rusefi/rusefi_documentation/Miata-NA-48-pin-board-for-MRE-(version-0.2).md

 The board should be received set up as a stock replacement unit for your year car.
 Either a 1990-1993 NA6 or a 1994/1995 NA8.
 Even in standard configuration it can perform a few tricks the stock ECU just can't.

 ## 2.1.
 USB connection
 The unit can connect to [TunerStudio](http://www.tunerstudio.com/index.php/tuner-studio) via native USB communication.
-You can either plug a MicroUSB cable into the top of the unit.
-This is difficult to get to in the stock installation position however, so it'snot ideal for a permanent installation in the stock location.
+You can either plug a MiniUSB
+ (or some boards have MicroUSB) cable into the top of the unit.
+This is a bit difficult to get to in the stock installation position on an NA6, so it may not be ideal for a permanent installation in the stock location.

 ![Micro USB connector](Hardware/pnp_microRusEfi_48na/MRE_Micro_USB.png)

 If you want to use this connector for communication with your tuning laptop, cutting a hole in the top for connector access is helpful.
 Here are some rough dimensions on where the hole should go.
-A5/16" or 8mm drill and a small file or Dremel works well.
+A 5/16" or 8mm drill and a small file or Dremel works well.
 ![Lid cutout](Hardware/pnp_microRusEfi_48na/Miata_NA_PnP_Lid_Cutout_Dimensions.png)
 ![USB plugged in](Hardware/pnp_microRusEfi_48na/Miata_NA_PnP_USB_plugged_in.png)

 Alternatively, you can wire a standard USB cable into the main connector for a more permanent solution.
 Your board may come with additional contacts / wires for the main connector that can be soldered to a standard USB cable.
-Please note that the 5V connection is not needed for communication.
+(Please note that the 5V connection is not needed for communication.
 It can, however be used to power the MRE unit with the ignition off.
+The 5V power suply feature is untested and may not work.
+Communication using GND, D+ and D- is confirmed to work.)
 ![USB main connector](Hardware/pnp_microRusEfi_48na/USB_connections.png)

 ## 2.2.
 Micro SD card adapter
 The board comes with an adapter for a Micro SD card.
 Install a card in this slot and it will automatically keep a log of your engine when it's running.
+The log can be retrieved using the rusEFI plugin in Tunerstudio.
+Please note that Tunerstudio must be offline for the plugin to have access to the USB port.
+If Tunerstudio is still communicating with the ECU (online), the rusEFI plugin will be unable to access the USB port.
-Please note that the only way to retrieve this log at this point (July 2nd 2020) is to open the case, remove the SD card and read it directly from a computer or other device running MegaLogViewer.
-The ability to read and manipulate logs without removal, via USB is planned, but not yet implemented.
+Another way to retrieve logs from the SD card is to open the case, remove the SD card and read it directly from a computer or other device running MegaLogViewer.
 ![Micro SD adapter](Hardware/pnp_microRusEfi_48na/Micro_SD_adapter.png)

 Warning: There are reports that some Micro SD cards will not work for this setup.
 So if you are having trouble with this, try a different card.